rawhex/hidiot.com/_docs/getting_tactile/improving_our_switch.md

 The simplest method is to wait a few milliseconds after registering a press.
 We can use the ```delay()``` function to stop our code picking up any contact bounces.
 There's just one small problem with this approach.

-When we use ```delay()``` the HIDIOT stops working for however long necessary.
+When we use ```delay()``` the HIDIOT stops working for however long is necessary.
 This is fine for our example but has it's own problems.
 If we were using USB our delay might cause things to stop working if the HIDIOT can't talk to the USB host.

 We can create our own delay using two variables and the ```millis()``` function.
 We can check the button twice.
 If more than a certain amount of time has passed we can act and avoid the contact bounce effect.
 We don't need to wait for long, a few milliseconds should be enough.